red-ant/au-non-disclosure/au-non_disclosure_agreement.md

 ## Term

 - The parties agree that the term of the Agreement will be {{term}}.
-- The Recipient agrees to, at the Discloser's sole discretion, destroy or return to the Discloser all Confidential Information in their possession upon the termination of the Agreement.
+- The Recipient agrees to, at the Discloser's discretion, destroy or return to the Discloser all Confidential Information in their possession upon the termination of the Agreement.

 ## LawPatch